dogecoinfoundation/fractal-engine/README.md

 ## Doge Foundation Dependancies
 - This project uses Chainfollower this is a library used for listening to blocks/syncing blocks from the Doge L1.
+- This project uses Dogenet for its means to gossip information to other Fractal Engine nodes.

 ## Packages
 ### API